Regional Water Planning Frequently Asked Questions

 Detailed data can be accessed for discrete water user groups by using the online Interactive State Water Plan.
 Data are presented at varying geographic levels, through maps, tables, and additional graphics.
 Users can customize what they see, for example, by selecting data associated with a specific water use category or from a specific planning decade.
 The displayed data is also downloadable in a spreadsheet format.
 Please visit the About page of the interactive state water plan for guidance on how to find information on the site.

 Each regional water plan is required to include an Executive Summary of the plan content.
 These summaries may be found in the pdf of the most recently adopted regional water plans.
-Additionally, the TWDB develops short summaries of each regional water plan, which may be accessed using the drop-down box which may be accessed towards the bottom of this page.
+Additionally, the TWDB develops short summaries of each regional water plan, which may be accessed using the drop-down box which may be accessed towards the bottom of the 2022 State Water Plan page.
 Data for specific RWPGs may also be viewed at the regional level through the online Interactive State Water Plan.

 The TWDB’s Water Supply and Strategy Analysis staff is available to assist with custom data requests.
-For TWDB planning data requests, please fill out the Data Request Form and email the request to WRPdatarequests@twdb.texas.gov.
+For TWDB planning data requests, please email the request to WRPdatarequests@twdb.texas.gov.

 At the beginning of each planning cycle, RWPGs receive draft water demand projections developed by the TWDB and are given revision criteria by which requests to modify projections may be made.
 Local input during the review process is important for improving the accuracy of the projections, which are the backbone of data in the planning process.
 Modifications however, must include an acceptable justification and documentation based on guidance issued by the TWDB.
 Once projections are adopted by the Board, RWPGs may utilize a formalized revision request process with an associated public notice and comment period as outlined in 31 TAC 357.21(c).